Zorgkaart:

 • Any other items mentioned in the appointment letter

-All examinations are reimbursed by your health insurer.
+Most examinations are reimbursed by your health insurer, depending on your policy.

-Would you like to make an appointment with one of our specialists at the Breast Care Center?
-Contact us by phone or online, we are ready for you.
+Would you like to make an appointment with one of our specialists?
+Contact us by phone or online; we are ready to assist you.

 Call us: 020-6420229